vanelslander-ecology/PredictiveEcology.org/_posts/2016-07-04-How-to-start-using-a-HPC-cluster.md

 # run some function that knows how to
 outSimList <- experiment(copy(mySim), replicates = N, .plotInitialTime = NA, cl = cl) # don't use plotting

+# Stop the cluster.
+You can use the same cluster many times within this script.
+Only close it after no
+#  longer needed.
 stopCluster(cl)

 # save it for accessing later